Soares/simplifience.com/post/foundations/unlearn.md

 - mathematics
 - number
 ---
 Simplifience is a @post[simpler way to look at reality]intro/motivation.
-In the normal course of simplifience articles, when we come across a concept that has a confusing representation in mainstream science I will ignore the mainstream entirely until I've built up a solid foundation of intuition.
-When I introduce the concept, you get to skip the mainstream confusion.
+In the normal course of simplifience articles the mainstream representation of math and science is @post[ignored]intro/contrives until you've built up a solid intuition.
+You get to avoid the mainstream confusion entirely.

-If I do my job right, you don't even notice what I've done until I point it out.
-Then, suddenly, everything clicks.

 Unfortunately, there are a couple of mainstream confusions that are too large for me to dance around, too broad for me to avoid while I build up your intuition.

 These confusions go straight to the core of our culture.
 They're embedded in the language.
 They've already infected your mind, and there's no way I can avoid them.

-The first order of business is confronting these confusions <span class="info" markdown="inline">head on</span>.
+Since I can't avoid them, I'll have to root them out completely before we begin.
+We have to confront them directly.

 <aside class="info" markdown="block">
-Normally we'll be more subtle.
-In this case, confrontation is unavoidable.
-Brace yourself.
+Use the links below to navigate to the next article in the sequence.
 </aside>